-The Global Market for New Energy Vehicle Taxi can be segmented into following categories for further analysis.
+The Global New Energy Vehicle Taxi Market can be segmented into following categories for further analysis.

 The main aim of new energy-based vehicles integration into the market is its potential contribution to increased electric vehicle adoption.
 The selection of a certain vehicle depends on the utility that the attributes of this vehicle have to the decision maker.
 In earlier years, most focus is on instrumental aspects such as price, range, and fuel consumption.

 NEV involves a large-scale systemic transformation, which by definition takes time.
 A number of challenges have arisen over the years, including a laggard domestic auto industry, over-optimism by the Chinese government, high costs for consumers, primarily due to batteries, and low consumer enthusiasm, as well as trade barriers and a disproportionate focus on large state-owned enterprises.

 Most EVs use nickel-metal hydride (Ni-MH) batteries and lithium-ion batteries as power sources.
 Ni-MH batteries are durable, affordable, create less pollution, and can be mass produced.
 In addition, they are relatively cheaper to manufacture, while the technology behind it is more mature.
 The cathode materials used in lithium-ion batteries for most international NEV models are lithium manganese oxide (LMO) and ternary (NCM/NCA), while Chinese NEVs mostly adopt lithium iron phosphate (LFP) batteries.